JetBrains/kotlin-web-site/pages/docs/reference/idioms.md

 fun calcTaxes(): BigDecimal = TODO("Waiting for feedback from accounting")
 ```

-IntelliJ IDEA's kotlin plugin understands the semantics of `TODO()` and automatically adds a code pointer in the TODO toolwindow.
+IntelliJ IDEA's kotlin plugin understands the semantics of `TODO()` and automatically adds a code pointer in the TODO tool window.